How difficult is to crack TISSNET Exam?rinky vora

 - You must have good detailing skills as well as analytical skills

-- It is also said by experts that DI can be game changer for aspirants
+- It is also said by experts that DI can be a game changer for aspirants

-- It is essential to focus on DI as calculation is very extensive
+- It is essential to focus on DI as the calculation is very extensive

-- Students must use law of approximation to eliminate options that are not very close.
+- Students must use the law of approximation to eliminate options that are not very close.

 Section III: Verbal Ability & Reading Comprehension:

-- Anybody with decent vocabulary skills can score very well in exam
+- Anybody with decent vocabulary skills can score very well in the exam

-- For more detailed and extensive videos on verbal section you will get easy and achievable tricks which will make your preparation easy
+- For more detailed and extensive videos on the verbal section, you will get easy and achievable tricks which will make your preparation easy

 The Dilemma of Books:

-Well we are are adopted to the myth that Fatter the book better it is
+Well we are beingpted to the myth that Fatter the book better it is

 But let me break it to you that book should have qualitative content and not quantitative content.

-Here are the list of books that you can refer for your TISSNET exams which are going to be really helpful
+Here is the list of books that you can refer for your TISSNET exams which are going to be really helpful

 Topics and Authors:

 1) Indian Policy and Constitution: For this topic do not read big fat books.
-Some kind of books are recommended only for UPSC exams..
+Some kind of books is recommended only for UPSC exams.
 Detailing is not required.
 Just surf some information on the internet which will be pretty accurate and useful as compared to the books

 2) Society and Social issues: Since social and general awareness is the core of the entire exams, It is important to have more focus on social and general awareness.

-Refer Social problems in India – Ram Ahuja.
+Refer to Social problems in India – Ram Ahuja.

 3) Current affairs: For this section strictly resort to only Newspapers.
-Also you cab buy any of the books of Pearson or Manorama.
+Also, you can buy any of the books of Pearson or Manorama.
 It is advised to not pick up fat and thick books.
-But in the end choose what suits you.
+But in the end, choose what suits you.